 Chronological Placement Considerations: Iron Man's appearance here is context free except for the idea that Stark is trying to expand his company into alternative energy sources, which has been happening for a while.
-I've placed this in the gap that occurs during Iron Man #82.
+Iron Man doesn't have a nose in this story, placing it after Iron Man #84-85.
 Iron Man doesn't appear in the Avengers between issues #146 and #150, and the Man-Thing's series is currently canceled.
 Richard Rory is in jail, placing this before Omega the Unknown #8.

 Continuity Insert?
 N